cultuurnet/culturefeed/README.md

 ## Modules

-Please switch on only the modules you need.
+Please enable only the modules you need.

-### culturefeed core
+### Culturefeed core

 Core of the module suite and is required by the other modules.
 It provides the settings form where you can enter the API Information.

 __[More info at wiki page](https://github.com/cultuurnet/culturefeed/wiki/Culturefeed)__

-### culturefeed_search
+### Culturefeed_search

 Base framework to enable searches on your site.
 Out of the box this module doesn't provide any interface elements (use Culturefeed Search UI and Culturefeed Agenda instead).
-It's provides some drush commands and caching.
+It provides some drush commands and caching.

 __[More info at wiki page](https://github.com/cultuurnet/culturefeed/wiki/Culturefeed-Search)__

-### culturefeed_agenda
+### Culturefeed_agenda

 Provides a Culturefeed search page available on 'agenda/search' and detail pages.
 The blocks provided by this module can be used to extend the detail pages of events, actors and productions.
 Includes also a simple search form.

 __[More info at wiki page](https://github.com/cultuurnet/culturefeed/wiki/Culturefeed-Agenda)__

-### culturefeed_search_ui
+### Culturefeed_search_ui
-Basic elements needed to build up an event search (such as provided by Culturefeed Agenda).
+Basic elements to build up an event search (such as provided by Culturefeed Agenda).

-- basic search form with type selector in the front (can be extended)
+- Basic search form with type selector in the front (can be extended)
-- sort block
+- Sort block
-- active filters
+- Active filters
-- facets
+- Facets

 __[More info at wiki page](https://github.com/cultuurnet/culturefeed/wiki/Culturefeed-Search-UI)__

-To integrate a search page we also wrote a [Tutorial](https://github.com/cultuurnet/culturefeed/wiki/Tutorial-Search-page)
+To integrate a search page we also wrote a [tutorial](https://github.com/cultuurnet/culturefeed/wiki/Tutorial-Search-page)

-### culturefeed_search_views
+### Culturefeed_search_views

 Views integration to list events, actors or productions.
 To create culturefeed views, create a new view and configure it to show Cdb items.
 Once the view is created, following handlers can be set:

 - Fields